chinmay7980/ShadowChat/README.md

 ## Privacy-First Design (Deep Dive)

-AnonChat is designed to minimize data retention while still keeping the system safe.
+ShadowChat is designed to minimize data retention while still keeping the system safe.

 ### 1. No server-side chat history
 Chat messages are never written to disk or stored in any database.
 Messages are transmitted via Socket.IO and exist only: